the-silent-geek/Food-image-calorie-calculation/README.md

+# Calorie Counter
-Users can upload images of food items for analysis of calories present in it and the website gives ratio of carbohydrates to protein present.
+<br>Users can upload images of food items for analysis of calories present in it and the website gives ratio of carbohydrates to protein present.